jnozzi/cocoadev.com/SiteContent/General/NSTableViewByHand.markdown

 ----

-That means you can't have the ''window'' in a nib, but it doesn't mean you can't create a nib specially for your table view (and any other difficult-to-create interface items).
+That means you can't have the *window* in a nib, but it doesn't mean you can't create a nib specially for your table view (and any other difficult-to-create interface items).
 Of course, if the text file specifies everything about the table view then this may not be too useful.

 Are you sure you're specifying the proper frame rectangle in your code?